symbol/symbol-docs/source/concepts/receipt.rst

     :delim: ;

     primaryId; uint32;  Transaction index within the block. secondaryId; uint32; Transaction index inside within the aggregate transaction.
-If the transaction is not an inner transaction, then the secondary id is set to 0.
+If the transaction is not an inner transaction, then the secondary identifier is set to 0.

 .. |merkle| raw:: html